So you can buy a PS5 or an Xbox Series X for 9,800 pesos in Amazon Mexico, Elektra and Walmart stores in El Buen Fin 2021

 In the case of Coppel, the store way a higher price, being 15,699 pesos for the Xbox Series X and 15,999 pesos for the PlayStation 5, so the final price would be 10,989 and 11,199 pesos respectively.

 In Xataka México Selección we publish the best offers in technology, video games, collectibles and other categories that are on discount in different online stores in Mexico.
-Product price and availability are subject to change without prior notice.
+The price and availability of the product are subject to change without prior notice.